 Samantha Matalone Cook, MAT

-Samantha Matalone Cook, MAT, has nearly three decades of experience in education, program development, and the arts and has worked with both small and large organizations to create educational programming that centers and connects the learner to concepts and skills.
+Samantha Matalone Cook, MAT, is an educator, historian, writer, maker, and speaker.
+She has almost three decades of experience in education, program development, and the arts and has worked with both small and large organizations to create educational programming that centers and connects the learner to concepts and skills.
 She has taught in classrooms and in private workshops, mentored other educators, and worked for and with many museums including the Smithsonian.
-Samantha has two teens and one preteen, all home educated.
-To see her past and current projects, including her blog, her book on Project-Based Learning co-authored with Blair Lee, and Pandia Press History Odyssey curriculum please visit samanthamatalonecook.com.
+Samantha recently released her co-authored book, Project-Based Learning: Creating a Modern Education of Curiosity, Innovation, and Impact, and she is currently working on a new world history curriculum for Pandia Press as well as a collection of project-based book studies centered on the Harry Potter series.
+Samantha has two teens and one preteen, all home educated; the oldest of whom has recently fledged into college.
+To see her past and current projects, including her blog, please visit www.samanthamatalonecook.com.

 Making is a culture in which people embrace the idea of DIY and use both traditional skills and technologically innovative methods to create new things or repurpose old things.
 The Maker Movement isn’t new, but every year sees it grow more as families become interested in learning new skills and integrating maker education into their children’s learning.
 Join Samantha Matalone Cook, MAT, and her partner, Chris Cook, for a workshop on creating a makerspace at home on any budget, finding resources to learn new knowledge and skills, connecting maker education to traditional subjects, and brainstorming project ideas!